 Recommendations To Save Money And Build Your Net Worth

 * Refinance Your Mortgage.
 LendingTree Mortgage Refinance offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 Consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are at all-time lows in 2015 due to volatility, weak global demand as signified by low oil prices, and chaos in Europe.
 When banks compete, you win.

 * Check Your Credit Score: Take a moment to check your free TransUnion credit score through GoFreeCredit.com, a company I trust.
 30% of credit reports have errors, which could put a serious hamper on your refinancing or new loan borrowing abilities.
 I had a $8 late payment I didn’t even know I owed crush my score by 100 points come up during my last refinance!
 The average credit score for rejected mortgage borrowers has risen to 729 due to more stringent lending requirements.
 Do you know what your score is?
 If you don’t want the credit monitoring service, simply cancel before the grace period is up.